ViswanathRajuIndukuri/CNN-RNN-LSTM-HYBRID-DEEP-LEARNING/README.md

 ## Model Compilation
 - Uses Adam optimizer and categorical crossentropy loss, focusing on multi-class classification accuracy.

-This architecture enables the model to robustly predict weather conditions by analyzing both the visual and temporal data, making it highly effective for comprehensive weather analysis.
+This architecture enables the model to robustly predict weather conditions by analyzing both the Cloud Imagery and Meteorological data, making it highly effective for comprehensive weather analysis.

 ## Conclusion